allan-gounden/secure-your-win11-pc/README.md

 <img width="960" alt="edge_flags2" src="https://user-images.githubusercontent.com/6840466/149800698-eb33a910-ad12-49e0-8ddb-2d5388c166ce.png">

-- Install extensions (Adblocker etc. personal recommendation: Ublock origin)
+- Install extensions, but only the ones you realy trust (Adblocker etc. personal recommendation: Ublock origin)

-- Start Microsoft Defender Application Guard and repeat the steps from above

 - Install Microsoft Defender Application Guard Companion from Windows Store and add it to your taskbar

+- Start Microsoft Defender Application Guard and repeat the steps from above which you did for the Edge-Browser

 Annotations:

+- DO NOT OVERCLOCK YOUR PC

 - Try to always use Microsoft Defender Application Guard and not the normal Edge-Browser!
 Unfortanetly it is not always possible and you can not set it as default yet :(

-- Also you can not store bookmarks but can still open existing ones.
+- Also you can not save/edit bookmarks with Microsoft Defender Application Guard but can still open existing ones.
 You can use the normal Edge-Browser to manage your bookmarks.

-- Try to use Windows Store UWP apps
+- Try to use Windows Store (UWP) apps

 - Try to avoid apps outside of the Windows Store

 - Try to use a VPN

-- You can do additional steps for privacy concerns but this should make your Windows 11 PC really hard to hack but you still will be tracked!
+- You can do additional steps for privacy concerns (not covered in this guide).
+This guide should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
+The Germans should not be able to hack you, maybe the NSA.
 Always install the newest updates and do not do anything illegal!

 Pardon me for my bad english but they brainwashed me and im just recovering.
 (Political parties in germany [Yes all the big ones!
-They worked together with billionaires because i told them the truth.
+They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should now.
 They are incompetent, corrupt, cowards.
 Yes I am ANGRY 😡 ]) Had to train for a few years to recover.
 See my facebook account https://www.facebook.com/profile.php?id=100070019901989 Also try to use a Pixel 6 with GrapheneOS.
 Will try to make a guide for it in the future if they do not get me before.